 In order to make the best ever red lentil soup you don’t need to be a highly qualified chef, so here are some basic tips and tricks to follow:

 - Sauté the vegetables: This is a step that should not be forgotten when making any soup.
-It releases all the best flavours of the vegetables before cooking, especially when taking the time for it.
+It releases all the best flavors of the vegetables before cooking, especially when taking the time for it.
 The longer onions are fried, the sweeter their aroma becomes.
 Make sure to finely dice the onion and carrots before sautéing them in olive oil.

 - Sauté the lentils: Before adding the stock to the vegetables, add the lentils to the pan and sauté them for a minute or 2.
 It creates an extra nutty aroma.
 You will notice immediately once they start frying in the olive oil.
 Remember to keep stirring in order for the lentils not to get stuck to the pan.